Mohammed Kudus: 2020–22: Adaptation to the Netherlands and injury issues

-2021–22 season

 On 25 July 2021, Ajax announced during pre-season that Kudus had suffered an ankle injury and was training separately from the rest of the team ahead of the 2021–22 season.
-He made his return from injury on 21 September, coming on at half-time to score the fourth goal of Ajax's 5–0 triumph over Fortuna Sittard.
+He made his return from injury on 21 September, coming on at half-time to score the fourth of Ajax's 5 goals' triumph over Fortuna Sittard.
 Kudus suffered an injury while playing for Ghana in November 2021, sidelining him for three months.
-His first match back from injury was on 14 February 2022 against FC Twente, where he replaced Steven Berghuis for the final four minutes of their 5–0 victory.
+His first match back from injury was on 14 February 2022 against Twente, where he replaced Steven Berghuis for the final four minutes of their 5–0 victory.

-Whilst fully recovering from his injures and being restricted by playing time, Kudus played four matches and scored four goals for Jong Ajax in the Eerste Divisie, including scoring a hat-trick against ADO Den Haag.
+While recovering from his injures and restricted from first team appearances, Kudus played four matches and scored four goals for Jong Ajax in the Eerste Divisie, including a hat-trick against ADO Den Haag.

-On 17 April, he came on in the 86th minute for Davy Klaassen in the 2022 KNVB Cup final, which Ajax lost 2–1 to fierce rivals PSV.
-Subsequent to his return, he played in 11 out of 13 league matches, but only started in two of them as Ajax won the 2021–22 Eredivisie.
+On 17 April, he came on in the 86th minute for Davy Klaassen in the 2022 KNVB Cup final, which Ajax lost 2–1 to PSV.
+Upon his return, he played in 11 out of 13 league matches, but only started in two of them as Ajax won the 2021–22 Eredivisie.

-2022–23 season
+2022–23: Breakthrough and final seasons

-On 7 September 2022, he scored his first Champions League goal in a 4–0 win over Rangers.

-On 19 February 2023, Kudus scored from a free-kick in the 84th minute of a league match against Sparta Rotterdam to earn Ajax a 4–0 victory.
-After scoring his goal, he paid tribute to fellow Ghanaian footballer, Christian Atsu, who died in the 2023 Turkey–Syria earthquake.
+On 7 September 2022, Kudus scored his first Champions League goal in a 4–0 win over Rangers.
+On 19 February 2023, he scored from a free-kick in the 84th minute of a league match against Sparta Rotterdam to earn Ajax a 4–0 victory.
+He celebrated by paying tribute to fellow Ghanaian footballer Christian Atsu, who died in the 2023 Turkey–Syria earthquake.
 He ran to the sideline and removed his Ajax shirt to display a white shirt underneath that read, "RIP Atsu."
+He scored 18 goals in 42 appearances with six assists in the 2022–23 season.

+Kudus started the season on 12 August with a goal in the 75th minute in Ajax's 4–1 opening-day win against Heracles.
+On 24 August, he scored a hat-trick in his last game for Ajax in a 2023–24 Europa League play-off first-leg qualifier against Ludogorets in Bulgaria as Ajax won 4–1.